-244 Simple possession of drug paraphernalia is not a crime in Rhode Island.
+Simple possession of drug paraphernalia is not a crime in Rhode Island.
 R.I.
 Gen Laws § 21-28.5-1 et seq.
-However, the overdose Good Samaritan law provides that an eligible person "shall not be charged or prosecuted for any crime related to the possession of a controlled substance or drug paraphernalia..."
+However, the overdose Good Samaritan law provides that an eligible person "shall not be charged or prosecuted for any crime related to the possession of a controlled substance or drug paraphernalia."
 R.I.
-Gen Laws § 21-28.9-4(a).
+Gen Laws § 21-28.9-4(a)-(b).

-245 "The immunity related to the possession of a controlled substance or drug paraphernalia or the operation of a drug-involved premises afforded under this section shall also extend to a violation of probation and/or parole on those grounds."
+"The immunity related to the possession of a controlled substance or drug paraphernalia, possession or transportation of alcohol by an underage person, or the operation of a drug-involved premises afforded under this section shall also extend to a violation of probation and/or parole on those grounds."
 R.I.
 Gen Laws § 21-28.9-4(d).

-246 Immunity is also granted for "operation of a drug-involved premises."
+Immunity is also granted for "operation of a drug-involved premises."
 R.I.
-Gen Laws § 21-28.9-4(a).
+Gen Laws § 21-28.9-4(a)-(b).

-247 The statute establishes that a person who provides first aid and medical assistance to another person experiencing an overdose may use this as a mitigating factor in a criminal prosecution pursuant to the controlled substance act.
+The statute establishes that a person who provides first aid or other medical assistance to another person experiencing an overdose may use this as a mitigating factor in a criminal prosecution pursuant to the controlled substance act.
 R.I.
 Gen Laws § 21-28.9-4(c).
-It is not clear whether this applies to only seeking medical assistance.

-248 The section of the law that provides immunity to the person who experienced OD does not make that immunity contingent on the manner in which the OD was discovered.
+The section of the law that provides immunity to the person who experienced OD does not make that immunity contingent on the manner in which the OD was discovered.
 It therefore seems possible for a person to obtain immunity under that provision even if they called for themselves.
 See S.C.
 Code Ann. § 44-53-1930(A).

-249 Immunity is provided for "A person who seeks medical assistance for another person...".
+Immunity is provided for "[a] person who seeks medical assistance for another person."
 S.C.
 Code Ann. § 44-53-1920(A).

-250 "Drug or alcohol-related overdose" is defined as "an acute condition, including mania, hysteria, extreme physical illness, coma, or death resulting from the consumption or use of a controlled substance, alcohol, or another substance with which a controlled substance or alcohol was combined, that a layperson would reasonably believe to be a drug or alcohol overdose that requires medical assistance."
+"Drug or alcohol-related overdose" is defined as "an acute condition, including mania, hysteria, extreme physical illness, coma, or death resulting from the consumption or use of a controlled substance, alcohol, or another substance with which a controlled substance or alcohol was combined, that a layperson would reasonably believe to be a drug or alcohol overdose that requires medical assistance."
 S.C.
 Code Ann. § 44-53-1910(2).
 "Seeks medical assistance" is defined as "seeking medical assistance by contacting the 911 system, a law enforcement officer, or emergency services personnel."
 S.C.
 Code Ann. § 44-53-1910(3).

-251 "If the person seeking medical assistance pursuant to this section previously has sought medical assistance for another person pursuant to this article, the court may consider the circumstances of the prior incidents and the related offenses to determine whether to grant the person immunity from prosecution."
+"If the person seeking medical assistance pursuant to this section previously has sought medical assistance for another person pursuant to this article, the court may consider the circumstances of the prior incidents and the related offenses to determine whether to grant the person immunity from prosecution."
 S.C.
 Code Ann. § 44-53-1920(C).

-252 Law provides protection from possessing a controlled substance as well as "Possessing less than one gram of methamphetamine or cocaine base in violation of Section 44-53-375(A)."
+Law provides protection from possessing a controlled substance, as well as "possessing less than one gram of methamphetamine or cocaine base in violation of Section 44-53-375(A)."
 S.C Code Ann. § 44-53-1920(B)(2)-(3).